isabelc/wp-family-tree/readme.txt

 adding the posts to the "Family" category.

-Note: You can put the post name/title of the person you wish to be displayed at the root of the family tree as a parameter in the shortcode: [family-tree root='<post title>']
+Note: You can put the post name/title of the person you wish to be displayed at the root of the family tree as a parameter in the shortcode: [family-tree root='&lt;post title&gt;']

 == Screenshots ==

-1. Family tree as drawn on a page using the short code [family-tree]
+1. Family tree as drawn on a page using the short code [family-tree].
+Thumbnail shown where mouse is hovering.
 2. Here are the custom fields that are added to the posts
 3. Family list entry with links to each individual's blog post page

 == Changelog ==

+= 0.4 =
+* Added the capability to show thumbnails in the family tree on hover.

 = 0.3.1 =
 * Added parameter in admin that needs to be specified and that tells WP Family Tree which page is